 A while back I did a blog post on the 6 things I tell every worship leader.
 I thought I would do one for every story teller.
-Our church is blessed to have story tellers who have been doing what they do for years, but what I have found is the things that make good story tellers great story tellers is they are constant learners.
+Our church is blessed to have story tellers who have done what they do for years, but what I have found is the things that make good story tellers great story tellers is they are constant learners.

 Here are some practical tips I give our story tellers no matter how long they have been at it.

 1. Internalize the script – I don’t tell them to memorize the script because I have found there is something so powerful and profound when people take the script internalize it and express it through their own experience and in their own style.
 I have one story teller that makes every week a production with actors props and scenery to boot, and the kids love it.
 Another finds incredible personal illustrations to highlight their point and still another uses props and vocal intonations to captivate the kids.
 Take the truth, leave it unchanged and add the uniqueness of you.

 2. Maintain eye contact ALWAYS – Any time you look down at a paper in your hand you place an impenetrable wall between you and those you are ministering to.

 3. Be over animated – you always come across more subdued that you really are.

 4. Bring your Bible up with you – Put the sheet with the bible verse in your bible and read from that if you must but preaching from the Bible reinforces in the mind of the kids you are speaking to that these are more than stories.

 5. Use peaks and valley’s – Few things create tension for a story then proper use of vocal inflection.
 Most people are comfortable with one particular vocal range.
 The problem is kids get used to your “normal” voice.
 If you want kids to be on their edge of their seats speak softly and then build to get much louder.